 A cue is a request for a behavior.
 If the pup is fortunate, a tasty treat might follow the cue if the behavior is offered as requested.

 A command is an order.
-It implies that, if not followed by the behavior requested does not follow the command a consequence is in the works.
+It implies that if the behavior requested does not follow the command a consequence is in the works.

 To the casual observer, manding might look a lot like sit; it is not.
 Asking a dog to sit, either by cue or command, is something initiated by the handler.
 Manding is freely offered by the pup, in my case.

 Young puppies have much to learn.
 They are busy figuring out how to communicate with each other.
 This involves a lot of body contact.
 They put their feet on each other and they bite each other.
 They have no way of knowing that this type of communication will not be welcomed by the humans in their lives.

 It is a difficult concept for a canine to learn the absence of a behavior.
 For instance, teaching a dog to keep his feet off of you is not the same thing to the dog as teaching four on the floor, although this might look like the same behavior to you.